-Here is a little bit about me and how this site came to be …
+Here is a little bit about me …

 I was diagnosed with C-PTSD (Complex PTSD) in early 2018, and it turns out, I went undiagnosed for at least the last two decades of my life.
 I was also diagnosed with chronic conditions CFS/ME, Chronic Mono, Fibromyalgia and low-grade hypothyroidism in my mid-20s.